 It is the year 2013.
 You would have to be living under a rock to not know that online video is big, and only getting bigger.
 The average Internet user views more than 180 YouTube videos a month (totaling 17 percent of U.S. Internet traffic).
 Netflix, the Internet’s other streaming video favorite, consumes nearly a third (32 percent) of the bandwidth used in the United States.
 As impressive as it is that YouTube and Netflix make up half of our Internet usage, when you add in all the other players, you hit a staggering 90 percent of Internet traffic is viewing video content.

 One of the immediate takeaways from a statistic like this is that people are not only watching a lot of videos, but those videos are likely lengthy, as well.
 This is actually quite true, with the average YouTube video weighing in between three and four minutes long.
 With no practical length restriction on YouTube, both publishers and viewers are used to freedom and flexibility.
+However, you still need a great youtube video marketing company to get your videos seen.
 Interestingly, and as a stark differentiator, in 2013, two new hot video services have been introduced.
 Both impose hard – and quite short – time limits on the videos shared on their services.
 These two services are Vine and Instagram.

 Vine is a mobile app that allows users to record and share six-second-long looping videos.
 Accessible from all major mobile platforms, the Twitter-owned service became highly acclaimed

 in early 2013.
 As of August 2013, the service had 40 million registered users.